LukeGrahamLandry/franca/devlog.md

+- fix ir templates to use tmp.visit for arg index so you can disable TRACK_IR_NAMES

+##

 - in arm isel, instead of doing fixarg and then going back later to fold address computation into the immediate of load/store, do a prepass. this way you don't create a bunch of extra temps that are just going to disappear later.